 In some sense, 2/3 of our work is done; in principle we just need to average the squared backwards pass equations over weights like we did before.
 However in a much more real sense, most of the work is still to come.

-The first complication is the gradients that come from backpropagating through the minibatch mean $\mu$ and variance $\sigma^2$.
+The first complication is the gradients that come from backpropagating through the minibatch mean μ and variance σ2.
 We will argue that these gradients are nearly zero, at least if there is enough “randomness” in the data and the networks are sufficiently wide.

-The second complication is the division by $\sigma$, the minibatch standard deviation.
+The second complication is the division by σ, the minibatch standard deviation.
 Since it is an average over samples, not weights, it will take some assumptions (and labor) to calculate.

 To do so we’ll extend the gradient independence assumption to apply over the minibatch distribution.
 This means that for a typical configuration of weights, we assume forward pass quantities are independent from backward pass quantities over the minibatch distribution1.